yw2224/Interactive-Lab-Hub/Labs/Lab7/IDD-Fa19-Lab7-master/README.md

 **a.
 Compare `helloYou/server.js` and `IDD-Fa18-Lab7/pictureServer.js`.
 What elements had to be added or changed to enable the web camera?
 (Hint: It might be good to know that there is a UNIX command called `diff` that compares files.)**

 The main difference is that pictureServer.js uses NodeWebcam to control the camera and allows users to take pictures.
+It also includes the camera set up code and an additional html line for image display.

 **b.
 Include a video of your working video doorbell**